Mothers and single mothers have it harder than others when trying to get a college education.

 How to Find Other Scholarships

-No matter what you are studying or where you plan on attending school, you will likely be eligible for scholarships beyond those that are just for mothers.
+No matter what you are studying or where you plan on attending school, you will likely be eligible for scholarships beyond those that are solely for women and mothers.
 Finding and applying to these other scholarships is a great way to increase the amount of money you have for school.

 Next, try searching for scholarships that relate to your interests, hobbies, or special circumstances.
-For example, there are a number of weird, random scholarships out there for people who happen to have certain last names or physical features, and there are even more scholarships for people who have more conventional qualities, such as an interest in art or music.
+For example, there are a number of weird, random scholarships out there for people who happen to have certain last names or characteristics (like being left-handed), and there are even more scholarships for people who have more conventional qualities, such as an interest in art or music.
 Keep searching until you come up with a long list of scholarships that you can apply to.

 How to Win Scholarships